go-kit/kit/server/README.md

 # package server

 `package server` is a very small package that collects interfaces used by services.
-Most server-side functionality is actually implemented in surrounding packages.
+Most server-side functionality is actually implemented by surrounding packages.

 # Rationale